-The UPEI GeoREACH Lab’s Back 50 project is a participatory mapping project where people are asked to tell stories about how land on PEI with which they are familiar has changed over the last 50 years.
-We are interested in local knowledge and perspectives, to help develop a better understanding of how and why land use on PEI has changed.
+The UPEI GeoREACH Lab’s Back 50 project was a participatory mapping project where people were asked to tell stories about how land on PEI with which they are familiar has changed over the last 50 years.
+We were interested in local knowledge and perspectives, to help develop a better understanding of how and why land use on PEI has changed.

-We are currently looking for volunteers to participate in The Back 50 Project, an interactive mapping exercise about agricultural land use change on PEI over the past 50 years.
-We are interested in how members of the agricultural community value land that is important to them and how they have seen this land change over time.
+The Back 50 Project (active 2020-2021) sought volunteers to participate in an interactive mapping exercise about agricultural land use change on PEI over the past 50 years.
+We were interested in how members of the agricultural community value land that is important to them and how they have seen this land change over time.

 To be eligible to participate, you must be at least 18 years of age, be a member of PEI’s agricultural or other rural communities (e.g., farmer, farmer’s family member, member of an agricultural association, woodlot owner, seasonal resident, etc.), and have a connection to or interest in a particular area of land on PEI.